Read Fospha's blog to learn what works best in Multi Channel Marketing and distribute budgets intelligently.

 Additionally, with the big ad platforms remaining walled gardens – and Google explicitly rejecting the adoption of unified identifiers throughout their stack – the solution cannot fully solve for the problem of ID fragmentation, with any competing unified ID networks further balkanizing the web.
 Given this, I can see the utility in targeting ads at the ‘unified’ audience of a decent scale… rather than for measurement and attribution, at least in a cross-channel context.

-From a measurement perspective, it’d be understandable to get depressed and turn to drink or last-click attribution modelling.
+From a marketing data measurement perspective, it’d be understandable to get depressed and turn to drink or last-click attribution modelling.
 And for those using Facebook Attribution there has clearly been a lot of disruption recently with iOS14/ATT, with impacts to data availability and therefore look-back windows.
 Good questions arise – how can we make sure we are spending marketing budget well in a post-3P cookie world? are we going back to flawed models of the early part of the century? – and the answer should be no, we’re not returning to those basic heuristics and yes we can still use technology and science to spend our money better, we just need to think differently about how we achieve our goals (see Levelling up).

 The world is very different than it was just a few years ago, with incredible acceleration of existing trends over the course of the pandemic.
 It is not going back to the way it was, though aspects of our former world will be retained.
 The question is, will consumer attitudes regarding the collection and processing of their data go into reverse?
 We think this is unlikely and not desirable.
 Can they be persuaded to give away data for gain?
 Possibly, but in the here and now the conversation begins to manifest the spirit of Berthold Brecht’s famous line –Would it not in that case be simpler for the government to dissolve the people… and elect another? – no, privacy shouldn’t be up for debate, nor should we be trying to find regressive workarounds.
 It is incumbent upon our industry to re-think our approach to consumer data and privacy.
 We should accept that and move on to create new solutions and technologies fit for today’s world, not facsimiles of the past.
 Accept there is some data you can use to target & measure advertising – and there is some you cannot and should not.